-It was invigorating to work beside other talented artists who were able to promote their studio techniques in a creative working environment.
-These are a few options that an artist has while working at Salem Art Works.
+It was invigorating to work beside other talented artists who used diverse studio techniques in this creative environment.
+There are several options, such as ceramics, glass, foundry, welding and printmaking at Salem Art Works.
 A complex of barns, from what had once been a dairy farm, are converted into studio spaces.
 Painters, Metal Sculptors, Ceramic Artists, Glass and Stone Artisans worked within the various communal spaces.
 While housed at the site, I was able to explore the grounds, and neighboring towns.

 The Brooklyn Arts Council administers Grants for projects based at senior center sites across the Borough.
 Since February 2018, my placement at the Carmine Carro Community Center gave me the opportunity to work with seniors from Marine Park, Brooklyn.
 The participants developed drawing and painting skills to render images onto clay slabs which resulted in ceramic tiles.
 All materials were supplied through the Brooklyn Arts Council SU-CASA grant and firings took place at my studio in Red Hook.
 The Carmine Carro Community Center provided the classroom space for approximately 12-14 seniors, who were inspired to create several designs as they gained confidence working with clay.